World → Asia → Indian Himalaya

 INDIAN HIMALAYA Top 10

 This is the least hiked of the best destinations in the world.
 Why is it not yet more popular with foreign trekkers?

 There might be more good choices here than in Nepal.
 In 2010 more routes were opened in the previously restricted areas of remote Jammu and Kashmir.
-In fact, previously locked shut Nanda Devi National Park has been partially opened for a while, though it may be inaccessible to foreign hikers once again.
+In fact, previously locked down Nanda Devi National Park was been partially opened for a while, though it may be inaccessible to foreign hikers once again.

 We use Lonely Planet’s definition of the region, the sections of the Himalaya governed by India shown in orange on the map below.

 AT A GLANCE

 - Ladakh, Jammu & Kashmir, Himachal Pradesh, and Uttaranchal in the west